-2020/21 is the first year of the new five-year strategic planning cycle, which begins with numerous structural challenges in the broader economy.
-This has already led to reductions in TIA's budget over the Medium-Term Expenditure Framework period, as approved by the DSI.
+The five-year strategic period begins with numerous structural challenges in the broader economy.
+This has already led to reductions on TIA's budget over the Medium-Term Expenditure Framework period, as approved by the DSI.
 Accordingly, the Board has directed the agency to focus on its mandate and core activities, and reduce its salary and administrative budget by R50 million in 2020/21.
 Funding for the technology development pipeline, a crucial area of the agency's funding activities, has been constrained by the availability of funds.
 This makes it necessary for the agency to adjust its budget by reducing staff and administrative costs to release funding for project and programme expenditure.
-Over the period ahead, funds resulting from these reductions will be reprioritised towards investments.
+Over the period ahead, funds resulting from these reductions will be reprioritised towards investments, as per Table 3.